Anarchism in Egypt: Emergence: 1860s–1910s

-Many leading figures of the global anarchist movement, including Errico Malatesta, Amilcare Cipriani, Élisée Reclus, Luigi Galleani and Pietro Gori passed through Egypt at various points and for various reasons, owing to its position as a relative safe haven for political dissidents and close proximity to Europe.
+Many leading figures of the global anarchist movement, including Errico Malatesta, Amilcare Cipriani, Élisée Reclus, Luigi Galleani, and Pietro Gori passed through Egypt at various points and for various reasons, owing to its position as a relatively safe haven for political dissidents and close proximity to Europe.
 In July 1881 when anarchist delegates convened in London to establish the International Working People's Association (or "Black International"), the Egyptian sections – in federation with anarchists in Istanbul – were represented by Malatesta, then resident in Egypt.
 By this time, the Alexandrine anarchists had established a European Social Studies Circle (Circolo europeo di studii sociali), in which they held discussions on social questions, and had set up a clandestine press for the printing of posters.
 Later in the same year a conference was convened at Sidi Gaber and attended by approximately 100 delegates from anarchist groups across Egypt.

 During much of this period, Egypt had been in a sustained political crisis.
 Egypt fell into heavy debt, incurred to fund extensive infrastructure development and the lavish lifestyle of the Khedive (or Viceroy), Isma'il Pasha.
 Unable to repay, Egypt had been forced in 1876 to accept European control over its treasury.
-In 1879, under British and French pressure, Isma'il had been deposed by the Sultan and succeeded by his son Tewfik Pasha who moved to appease European creditors.
+In 1879, under British and French pressure, Isma'il was deposed by the Sultan and succeeded by his son Tewfik Pasha who moved to appease European creditors.
 A power struggle developed between elements of the Turko-Circassian elite on the one hand and nationalist officers led by Ahmed Urabi on the other who wanted a constitutional government.
-By the beginning of 1882 Urabi was War Minister, and was confronted by hostile British and French governments wanting to defend European investments from his perceived anti-foreigner stance.
-Despite his characterisation as anti-foreign, however, Urabi in fact did receive support from elements of the foreign community, including Italian workers and a sizeable number of anarchists.
+By the beginning of 1882 Urabi was War Minister and was confronted by hostile British and French governments wanting to defend European investments from his perceived anti-foreigner stance.
+Despite his characterisation as anti-foreign, however, Urabi, in fact, did receive support from elements of the foreign community, including Italian workers and a sizeable number of anarchists.
 In June that year British forces bombarded Alexandria before landing and marching against Urabi.
-Following his defeat at the Battle of Tel el-Kebir, British occupation of the rest of the country followed shortly.
+Following his defeat at the Battle of Tel el-Kebir, the British occupation of the rest of the country followed shortly.

 Re-emergence: early 2010s–present

-The movement re-entered global view when a number of anarchist groups took part in the 2011 Egyptian revolution, namely the Egyptian Libertarian Socialist Movement and Black Flag.
+The movement re-entered the global view when a number of anarchist groups took part in the 2011 Egyptian revolution, namely the Egyptian Libertarian Socialist Movement and Black Flag.
 The Egyptian anarchists have come under attack from the military regime and the Muslim Brotherhood.
-On October 7, 2011, the Egyptian Libertarian Socialist Movement held their first conference in Cairo.
+On October 7, 2011, the Egyptian Libertarian Socialist Movement held its first conference in Cairo.